mdsamir150790/HealthCare-UI/README.md

 This will start the development server with you application in it.
 Open http://localhost:3000 to view it in the browser.

-## Building the application for deploymet to server
+## Building the application for deployment to server

 In the project directory run the following command :